 - We’re keeping registration open through the end of October just in case we have any late joiners.

-Come by the Gatehouse at Morven Park to pick up your t-shirt, see some friends, ask questions, learn about iNaturalist, and get excited to Walk for Wildlife.
+Come by the Gatehouse at Morven Park to pick up your t-shirt (or bandanas for youth teams), see some friends, ask questions, learn about iNaturalist, and get excited to Walk for Wildlife.

 - Gather your team and get out there!

 - Share your experience!
 Use hashtag #LWCWalk4Wildlife when sharing content on social media.
 You can post before you go out, while you’re out, and after you’re done, and we’ll re-share your content.